C Program To Print Prime Numbers From 1 to n

 }

 The program accepts a user-provided upper bound, n, and checks each number starting from two to see whether it is prime.
 A for loop determines whether to use a count variable as a divisor, beginning with the number two and ending at half of the number (num/2).
 If any of the divisor numbers can divide num evenly, the program can exit and note that it is not a prime number.
-If none of the divisor numbers made it divisible, it is noted as a prime number and printed it.
+If none of the divisor numbers made it divisible, it is noted as a prime number and printed.
 Using the while loop, the program will check each number until reaching n.

 In this example, the user simply needs to specify the upper bound of numbers, and the program will print all numbers that are prime between 1 and n.